Karlheinzniebuhr/karlheinzniebuhr.github.io/_posts/2015-09-27-C-vs-Go-vs-pypy-vs-Python/index.markdown

 Now the code runs 5x faster than C without using CFLAGS and 40% faster than Go.
-Note however that the C compiler precomputes the loop with optimisation, so in case the Go binary runs the loop every time, this won't be a fair comparison after all.
 ![Image image1](https://raw.githubusercontent.com/Karlheinzniebuhr/karlheinzniebuhr.github.io/master/ES/_posts/img/c-opt.png)

 ####**Update 3: Changed the code for command line args for further testing**